The objective of this document is to share how we did proceed to create FirST Love from a coder’s point of view.

 This is where the beginning of our collaboration was critical in the success of the project.
 The first part we developed was the ‘Credits’ part.
 It was not existing at all (except the syncscroll) and required a lot of communications between the coders and the graphic artist.
 The development of this part was key because it highlighted a few things:

-- Everyone was keen to listen to everyone’s opinion and finally agree on a consensus very fast which turned into taking decision very quick and act upon it,
+- Everyone was keen to listen to everyone’s opinion and finally agree on a consensus very fast which turned into taking decisions very quick and act upon them,

 - Everyone was ready to test ideas even though it would require some big amount of wasted graphics, wasted code lines, or wasted music patterns.

 For instance, the idea to add particles was raised late in the development of this part.
 The code was conceived so that we could have had a lot more colors for the ‘wires’.
 Then Mic did suggest this idea because it would add some deepness.
 He even made a mockup to showcase what he had in mind.
 The idea was so brilliant that we’ve recoded the wire drawing part and added the particles effect.
 Then, Jess added the music/sound fx on top of it and …… yeah we all were just astonished by the final result.
 It turned out to be a brilliant idea that was reused in several parts of the demo and contribute to link the whole thing together.